astropy/astropy/docs/modeling/models.rst

     array([[1.        , 1.        , 1.        ],
            [1.76499381, 1.76499381, 1.76499381]])

-Internally the shape of the inputs, outputs and parameter values is controlled by an attribute - ``model_set_axis``.
+Internally the shape of the inputs, outputs, and parameter values is controlled by an attribute - ``model_set_axis``.
 In the above case ``model_set_axis=0``::

     >>> g.model_set_axis